-Social Security will look at the physical, mental, and sensory limitations caused by hydrocephalus when determining whether or not you can perform any type of work.
-The agency will create an RFC (residual functional capacity) assessment for you that details your physical abilities, such as your ability to stand, walk, or carry; your mental abilities, such as your ability to complete tasks in a timely manner, get along with others, and respond appropriately to direction; and your sensory abilities, such as your ability to see and hear properly.
+Many applicants with hydrocephalus will not meet one of the above listings and will have to show that the limitations caused by the condition make it impossible for them to do any type of work that they are trained for or could be trained for.
+A claims examiner who works for Social Security will look at the physical, mental, and sensory limitations caused by hydrocephalus to determine whether or not you can perform any type of work.
+The examiner will create an RFC (residual functional capacity) assessment for you that details your physical abilities, such as your ability to stand, walk, or carry; your mental abilities, such as your ability to complete tasks in a timely manner, get along with others, and respond appropriately to direction; and your sensory abilities, such as your ability to see and hear properly.
 Hydrocephalus can affect individuals in all areas:

-Social Security will consider all of the abilities and limitations listed in your RFC in determining whether you can perform any type of work.
-(For more information, see our article on how RFCs determine disability.)
+For more information on how RFCs are used in determining whether you can perform any type of work, see our article on how RFCs determine disability.

 If you don't qualify for Social Security Disability benefits initially, as is true for most people, you may either reapply or appeal for disability benefits if your condition becomes worse, as is often seen with hydrocephalus.
 At this point, you may want to consider having a disability attorney help you.